WP-for-Church/Sermon-Manager/readme.txt

 = 2.5.2 =
 * Change preacher slugs as well when changing preacher label in settings
 * Fix spelling error (thanks @tythewebguy)
+* Fix filtering not working on a subpage

 = 2.5.1 =
 * Fix fatal error on older PHP versions